 It’s so long since I last wrote here.
 So much has changed.
-Suddenly the things we thought we could depend on and all the ways we reassured ourselves have become less sturdy.
-I went to the doctor on Monday and could see the stress on her face, and on the faces of the two receptionists as well.
-On Tuesday morning at school our pandemic plan was presented.
+Suddenly the things we thought we could depend on and the ways we reassured ourselves have become less sturdy.
+I went to the doctor on Monday and could see the stress on her face.
+Tuesday morning at school our pandemic plan was presented.
 Now we know when a school will close, what will trigger each respective stage.
 In January we were reading about a virus which was so far away.
 Now it is very close, and it’s unlikely that anyone will be unaffected, in some way.

 I’ve been pretty germ-phobic since I was pregnant with my eldest sixteen years ago.
 My midwife had a client who ate a pie in the car after going to the supermarket, without washing her hands first.
 She caught listeria and lost the baby.
 Being pregnant is obviously intense – physically and psychologically – and that information coalesced with my heightened state and transformed me.
 I became germ-phobic overnight.
 Once I went back teaching, spending all day in contact with hundreds of teenagers, my cautious behaviour increased.
 I pushed open doors with my feet, pulled down my sleeve to turn door handles.
 It felt like self-care.

-At times I’ve been embarrassed by this seemingly paranoid behaviour.
+At times I’ve been embarrassed by this behaviour.
 We now understand that unless you have a dysfunctional immune system, living in a perfectly sanitized environment is dangerous.
 I wondered, for a while, if I had been overreacting all those years.
 And yet as we head into a period of unparalleled global emergency caused by a single virus originating from a single source, I’m thinking that all these years of “paranoia” have actually been useful training.
 I have skills.
 I can turn a tap on and off with my arm.
 I already avoid touching my face.
-I am ready for action.

 But all the hand washing in the world is not going to completely stop the course of this virus.
 What we are collectively facing is unprecedented.
 We are going to lose people.
 People are going to lose jobs and businesses.
 The arts community is reeling.
 The hospitality industry is beginning to reel.
 One of my best friends has had to postpone her wedding.
 My dad was due to visit next weekend.
 Normal, whatever normal looked like for each of us, has gone.
 I can feel it in my gut, it’s a heavy wariness.
 The world is going to look very different when we come out the other side of this.